• Facebook

 Chicken Broth

-• In a pot, add chili oil, chicken, garlic, bay leaves and red chilies.
+• In a pot, add chili oil, chicken, and all the spices.

-• Sear the chicken and garlic for 2 mins at medium high flame.
+• Sear the chicken for 2 mins at medium high heat.

-• Add water and once it starts to boil, cover the pot.
+• Add water and once it starts to boil, cover the pot and let it simmer for 20 to 30 minutes.

 • Remove the chicken and shred it.
 Strain the broth and discard all the whole spices.
 Set both aside.